 .
 This can help lower the risk of

 and other complications of high blood pressure.
-However, anyone with kidney problems should not follow a high-potassium diet without first checking with their doctor.
+However, you should not follow a high-potassium diet without first checking with your doctor.

 The following foods contain more than 200 milligrams of potassium per serving and are therefore considered to be high in potassium.